alexandtheoh/whatsapp_llm/README.md

-WhatsApp LLM Fine-Tuning Project
+# WhatsApp LLM Fine-Tuning Project

-This project fine-tunes a large language model (LLM) for WhatsApp-style conversational tasks using the Unsloth library and LoRA (Low-Rank Adaptation) techniques.
-It leverages efficient 4-bit quantized models to optimize memory usage and performance.
+This project fine-tunes a large language model (LLM) to emulate a person using their whatsapp chat logs using the [Unsloth](https://github.com/unslothai/unsloth) library and LoRA (Low-Rank Adaptation).
+It leverages efficient 4-bit quantized models for better performance on limited hardware.

+---

-🚀 Features
+## 🚀 Features

-Fine-tunes a quantized transformer model using Unsloth and LoRA.
+- ✅ Fine-tunes 4-bit quantized transformer models

-Supports efficient 4-bit model loading to reduce memory usage.

-Flexible configuration for different hardware (e.g., Float16, Bfloat16).

-Ready for conversational AI or chat assistant tasks like WhatsApp replies.
+- ✅ Uses Unsloth for fast, memory-efficient loading
+- ✅ Incorporates LoRA adapters for parameter-efficient training
+- ✅ Configurable for different sequence lengths and data types

+---

-📦 Dependencies
+## 📦 Requirements

+Install the following dependencies:

 The notebook installs the following Python packages:

 unsloth (via GitHub)